mikiec84/ChatEngineWithAWSComprehend/README.md

 ### Step 4 : Launch the chat room UI

 Now you are ready to launch the app instance.
-Before launchign the app make sure that the AWS Comprehend PubNub Function is running.
+Before launching the app make sure that the AWS Comprehend PubNub Function is running.

 To launch the chat room UI, you can open the [chat room HTML file](UI/zikaforum.html) in a browser.
 Once you do that you will notice that the user named "Peter" has joined the chat.
 This is the human user which participates in the chat.